 Spitting up is a common occurrence in healthy infants early in life.
 This is partly because of immaturity of their digestive system.
 It’s relatively harmless and usually resolves as the digestive system matures, when your baby reaches 12 to 14 months of age.

-It’s all about tummy size.
 At birth, your baby’s tummy is about the size of a small marble.
-After 3 days, it is about the size of a ping-pong ball, but still can’t hold much.1 Until he’s about 4 months old, your baby’s tummy can hold only small amounts of milk at a time.
+After 3 days, it is about the size of a ping-pong ball, but still can’t hold much.1 Until they are about 4 months old, most babies’ tummies can hold only small amounts of milk at a time.
 Too much milk during feedings can cause your baby to spit up or be fussy.

 Babies also have less developed muscles in the upper esophagus, which makes it easier for fluids to flow back up from the stomach.